CanFlow Global

 Pricing: What You’ll Actually Pay

 Brokers charge per entry, on retainer, or a hybrid model.
-Expect $75 to $150 per B3 entry for standard commercial shipments when you’re doing 10+ entries per month.
+Expect $75 to $150 per CAD entry for standard commercial shipments when you’re doing 10+ entries per month.
 Higher complexity—food imports needing CFIA permits, controlled goods, first-time HS classifications—can push that to $200+.
 Volume discounts kick in around 50 entries monthly, often landing between $50 and $90 per entry.

 Retainer pricing makes sense when you import frequently and want predictable monthly costs.
 We typically see $800 to $2,500 per month depending on entry volume, product complexity, and whether compliance services like HS review or valuation audits are included.